StudioEtrange/ConfigTree/docs/index.rst

 ConfigTree supports out of the box YAML and JSON source files, but it can be easily extended.
-Command-line utility builds configuration to JSON and Shell-script format, and can be extended in the same way.
+Command-line utility builds configuration to JSON and shell script format, and can be extended in the same way.

 .. toctree::